X

 p.p.s.
 And the video that we talked about is called, Becoming Warren Buffet.

-124 | Q&A – 20 minutes Saved 20 Years of Regret, Investing in Airbnb, Property Spruikers, Buying Cash Flow Only and the Cost of Commission
+124 | Q&A – 20 Minutes Saved 20 Years of Regret, Investing in Airbnb, Property Spruikers, Buying Cash Flow Only and the Cost of Commission

-After receiving a tabletop full of new topics, we’ve taken our que this week behind an anonymously-sent testimonial.
-Turns out an earlier podcast Why You Shouldn’t Invest in Property saved our listener from being “sold a lemon by a spruiker”!
+Turns out an earlier episode of Why You Shouldn’t Invest in Property saved a listener from being “sold a lemon by a spruiker”!
 Yep.
 Unfortunately guys, the property spruikers are still out there, so Bryce & Ben will be answering similar questions on the red flags to look out for, like:

 • How to sniff out the so called “educators” and get your trust back